Create custom nodes

 self.model.to(self.device)

-The processing logic of the node is pretty simple, and should all be contained in the update method.
-Every image the node receives needs to go through the model, annotated, and sent upstream to all the listening destinations.
-Code-wise this looks like this:
+The processing logic of the node is pretty simple, and can be fully contained in the update method.
+What we want to do is:

 def update(self, message: Message[ImagePayload]):